rvrebcev/near-development-101/content/near101_chapter_1.md

 }
 ```

+Warning!
+The key for the persistent collection should be as short as possible to prevent the contract from using too much space because this key will be repeated for every record in the collection.
+For sake of this course and for more clarity, we use `PRODUCTS` as the key.

 ## 4. Create Accounts

 In order to test our smart contracts on the NEAR testnet, we need to create two accounts.

+### 4.1 Create accounts using NEAR Wallet

-We will create one account that we will use to interact with the smart contract, and another account that we will deploy the smart contract to.
+We should create one account to interact with the smart contract, and another account the smart contract itself:
-The second account will be a subaccount of the first account, and will look like a subdomain.

-For this learning module we will use `myaccount.testnet` as the first account and create a subaccount of it called `mycontract.myaccount.testnet`, where we are going to deploy our smart contract to.

-### 4.1 Create a Top-Level Account
+* `myaccount.testnet` - an account to interract with the contract
+* `mycontract.testnet` - an account for the smart contract

 Go to the [NEAR Testnet wallet](https://wallet.testnet.near.org/) page and create a new account by following these steps: